 Heartburn can mimic a heart attack

 The symptoms of heartburn can be similar to those of a heart attack or angina—a crushing type of chest pain that is caused by decreased blood flow to the heart.
 There are some rules of thumb for differentiating between heartburn and a heart attack.
 For instance, heartburn typically gets worse when lying down and can leave a sour taste in your mouth.
 However, there are exceptions.
 When in doubt, you should always see a doctor.
 And always go to the emergency room if you are experiencing chest tightness, break into a sweat, turn pale, become extremely weak, or pass out.
-These silent signs could mean that you're heading for a heart attack.
+Here are the lifesaving ways to tell the difference between a heart attack and heartburn.

 Your heartburn could actually be gallstones

 Gallstones are pieces of hardened digestive fluid that can form in your gallbladder, a small organ to the right of your abdomen.
 A gallstone blocking your bile duct can cause cramping in the middle or upper-right side of your abdomen.
 Often, the pain occurs just after eating—similar with heartburn.
 If you are having consistent stomach pain after eating that doesn’t approve after taking an antacid, contact your physician.
-Here are 7 common stomach pains and what they mean.
+These are the 8 foods gastroenterologists try to never eat!